-Premier Cho Jung-tai (卓榮泰) yesterday said he would not countersign a bill to fund the relocation of a military dependents’ community in Taipei, saying it would benefit certain firms and people at public expense and against constitutional principles.
+Premier Cho Jung-tai (卓榮泰) yesterday said he would not countersign a bill to fund the relocation and redevelopment of a military dependents’ community in Taipei, saying it would benefit certain firms and people at public expense and against constitutional principles.

 Amendments to the Act for Rebuilding Old Quarters for Military Dependents (國軍老舊眷村改建條例) were passed on Jan.
 17 by the Chinese Nationalist Party (KMT) and the Taiwan People’s Party.